 But the Dewey system isn’t the world’s only library classification system.
 Most other countries have their own national systems that are suited to their local interests and their local collections (although some of these are modified versions of the Dewey system).

 And there’s also one other big library classification system in use in the United States that your students will almost certainly encounter if they go off to college: the Library of Congress Classification system.

-The Library of Congress is Washington is the largest library in the world, and at the beginning of the 20th century, when the Dewey Decimal Classification was coming into common use in most public libraries, Herbert Putnam (1861–1955), the Librarian of Congress at the time, wondered if LC could come up with something more suited to their own vast and ever-growing collections.
+The Library of Congress is Washington is the largest library in the world, and we regularly recommend its online services to homeschoolers.
+At the beginning of the 20th century, when the Dewey Decimal Classification was coming into common use in most public libraries, Herbert Putnam (1861–1955), the Librarian of Congress at the time, wondered if LC could come up with something more suited to their own vast and ever-growing collections.
 The result was the Library of Congress Classification, which can accommodate deeper and broader collections more easily, and which is easier to expand than the Dewey system.

 While the top level of the Dewey system is based on numbers — the 100s, the 200s, the 300s, and so on — the Library of Congress system is based on letters: Class A, Class B, Class C, Class D, and so on.
 (And you can see right away that it can have up to 26 top-level categories, instead of the ten that are available in Dewey.)

 Most public libraries use the Dewey system, but most college and university libraries use the Library of Congress system.
 If you have a local university library near you, why not pay it a visit with your students and see how it is arranged.
 These are the main classes in the LC system:

 - LIBRARY OF CONGRESS CLASSIFICATION